rpanderson/analysislib-mloop/README.md

 The following assumes you already have an experiment controlled by the labscript suite.

-1. **Specify server and port of [runmanager](https://bitbucket.org/labscript_suite/runmanager) in your labconfig,** i.e. ensure you have the following entries if their values differ from the defaults:
+1. **Specify server and port of [runmanager](https://bitbucket.org/labscript_suite/runmanager) in your labconfig,** i.e. ensure you have the following entries if their values differ from these defaults:

         [servers]
         runmanager = localhost